 The primary exposures were the radiographic mesenteric parameters of interest, which included visceral adipose tissue (VAT) volume (cm3), ratio of VAT:subcutaneous adipose tissue (SAT) volume, VAT radiodensity [Hounsfield units (HU)], ratio of VAT:SAT ratio, severity of vasa recta engorgement (VR), and mesenteric lymphadenopathy.

 VAT parameters: To generate VAT parameters, all CT scans were processed with Vitrea® Advanced Visualization Platform (Canon Medical Systems), which performs semiautomated segmentation of the abdominal VAT and SAT compartments using attenuation thresholds between -50 and -150 HU.
-Supplemental Figure 1 illustrates an example of the segmentation.
+Supplementary Figure 1 illustrates an example of the segmentation.
 VAT and SAT parameters were measured from the first lumbar vertebra (L1) to the fifth (L5), as previously described.19 The boundaries of automated CT outlined adipose tissue compartments were manually reviewed and corrected for any errors in each slice.
 After segmentation, VAT and SAT volumes and radiodensity were automatically calculated in Vitrea®, which were then used to calculate VAT:SAT volume and radiodensity.
 All VAT and SAT segmentation were performed by a certified advanced imaging analyst (NG) who was blinded to the clinical data and outcomes.
 Three subjects had significant image artifact that precluded VAT and SAT analysis and were excluded from the final analysis.

 Severe vasa recta engorgement: Severity of vasa recta engorgement was determined by calculating the ratio of the diameter of the vasa recta supplying the inflamed bowel intended for resection to the diameter of the vasa rectal supplying health bowel.
 Severe vasa recta engorgement was defined as diameter of vasa recta of the inflamed bowel ≥ 2 × the diameter of the vasa recta of the healthy bowel as previously described[17].
 Vasa recta diameters were manually measured in the transverse plane of the CT by a study investigator (PG).